abhibondr/Chat_app/README.md

 # Namaste_app

- Is is a Full Stack Chatting App.
+ It is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 Tech Stack